mindadeepam/obsidian-vault/library/notes/DL/Batch_normalization.md

 where $\gamma$ and $\beta$ are learnable parameters that allow the network to maintain its capacity to represent complex functions.

+However, at test time (inference time), we may not necessarily have a batch to compute the batch mean and variance.
+To overcome this limitation, the model works by maintaining a [moving average](https://mathworld.wolfram.com/MovingAverage.html) of the mean and variance at training time, called the moving mean and moving variance.
+These values are accumulated across batches at training time and used as mean and variance at inference time.
 ### Applications
 - **Convolutional Neural Networks (CNNs)**: BatchNorm is widely used in CNNs to stabilize training and improve convergence.
 - **Deep Feedforward Networks**: It helps in speeding up training and improving performance by reducing internal covariate shift.